Actually, it's been very nice this morning because usually when it's cold around here, it's because we've had a clear night.

 Well, there's millions of threads for each of us, and there's millions of us, so there's trillions of these little threads going towards the collapse.

-And the elements of uh our actions will affect the mass of the population as we go along here.
+And the elements of our actions will affect the mass of the population as we go along here.

-So it's not really clear-cut and and cut and dried this way, but in a general sense, these temporal markers, if if we see the mainstream media take a serious dive, uh, we're seeing it it die off.
+But in a general sense, these temporal markers, if we see the mainstream media take a serious dive, we're seeing it die off.

 There's no question about it.

-When they go, when they uh literally have no presence uh relative to the rest of the of stuff we're paying attention to in the in the attention market, then we can be pretty sure that we'll start seeing, and one of the keys for that is we'll start seeing real history,
+When they go, when they literally have no presence relative to the rest of the stuff we're paying attention to in the attention market, then we can be pretty sure that we'll start seeing, and one of the keys for that is we'll start seeing real history, real truth come on out, real statements being unchallenged.

-real truth come on out, real statements being unchallenged, social media will start changing because it won't have the props to push um the rest of the other part of the social order around.
+Social media will start changing because it won't have the props to push the rest of the other part of the social order around.

 So that'll be the temporal marker for the MS for mainstream media and their narrative, eating it, right?

-Is that you know they'll start talking about real human history in Antarctica.
+Is that, you know, they'll start talking about real human history in Antarctica.

-They'll start talking about this, we'll start discussing uh climate change in relation to the ice age, uh, you know, the Greta Thunberg people will start um looking east and pointing fingers at China.
+You know, the Greta Thunberg people will start looking east and pointing fingers at China.

 That's a real good temporal marker because she's a controlled agent, right?